 Parity should be maintained with regard to the release of information about both the deputy and subject.
 Maintain parity regarding the parties involved in the incident; the race or gender of the deputy or the subject should not be revealed unless absolutely necessary.
 Avoid revealing findings that are premature and /or shed negative light on the subject.
 We recommend a disciplined and thoughtful approach to responding to the sometime unrelenting barrage of questions from the press and media.
+Nevertheless, the Sheriff's Department should release accurate and pertinent information in a timely manner, especially in high profile incidents

-4. Los Angeles County should be a leading agency that advocates for changes in the current state laws regarding access to victim resources.
+4. Los Angeles County should take a lead role that advocates for changes in the current state laws regarding access to victim resources.